yKesamaru/disaster/README.md

 Disaster is maintenanced by Yoshitsugu Kesamaru.
 I hope that similar projects will spread widely.

-My mother tongue is not English, so I'm not very good at it, so I would appreciate it if you could point out any description using incorrect English.
+Since my mother tongue is not English, I'm not very good at it, so I would appreciate it if you could point out any description my using incorrect English.

 Thankyou